 Christopher P. Smith, Jr. is the Managing Partner of Meyer, Unkovic & Scott.
-He is a member of the Firm’s Real Estate & Lending Group and Creditors’ Rights & Bankruptcy Group.
+He is also a member of the firm’s Real Estate & Lending Practice Group, and Creditors’ Rights & Bankruptcy Practice Group.

-Chris also represents secured and unsecured creditors in Chapters 7, 13 and 11 of the Bankruptcy Code.
+Chris also represents secured and unsecured creditors in Chapters 7, 11 and 13 of the Bankruptcy Code.
 He handles foreclosures and workouts for commercial lenders both in advance of and during bankruptcy.
 Chris has handled multiple preference actions for creditors along with counseling clients on general bankruptcy issues including, assumption and rejection of leases, reliefs from the automatic stay, and proofs of claims.

 - Residential Resources Incorporated, Board Chair

 - A non-profit corporation that assists in the housing needs for the disabled.